IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 tasks:

-- name: CHECK IF A VIRTUAL MACHINE ALREADY RUNS
+- name: CHECK IF VIRTUAL MACHINES ALREADY RUN

 ansible.builtin.shell: